 Process of Converting Your Test Bank to Different LMS Formats

-Here is the stepwise procedure of converting your test bank to a different LMS format-
+Here is the stepwise procedure for converting your test bank to a different LMS format:

-- Before beginning the test bank conversion process, format the input word files to make them ready for importing into applications such as Respodus, EZTest, and ExamView based on the client’s requirement.
+- Before beginning the test bank conversion process, format the input Word files to make them ready for import into applications such as Respodus, EZTest, and ExamView based on the client’s requirements.

-- Once done, import the formatted word files into the Respondus, EZTest, ExamView applications based on the client’s requirement.
+- Once done, import the formatted Word files into the Respondus, EZTest, and ExamView applications based on the client’s requirement.